jmluong11/Active-Directory/README.md

 <img src="https://i.imgur.com/dfHQn4J.png" height="80%" width="100%"/>
 - <b>Type the password that you created (Password1).<br>
 <img src="https://i.imgur.com/CkmxJuQ.png" height="80%" width="100%"/>
-- <b>To allow autoadjusting resolution to the window and a smooth mouse movement, to the drop down menu and click on "Insert Guest Additions CD Image..."<br>
+- <b>To allow autoadjusting resolution to the window and a smooth mouse movement, (RED BOX) use the drop down menu and click on "Insert Guest Additions CD Image..."<br>
 - <b>Navigate through the red boxes as shown in the next two images until you reach a pop-up window, then follow the steps to Install and lastly reboot.<br>
 <img src="https://i.imgur.com/W2TEYMy.png" height="80%" width="100%"/>
 <img src="https://i.imgur.com/YMYg8iM.png" height="80%" width="100%"/>